-- We tested the effectiveness of controls over revenue recognized over time, including those over cost estimates at completion for performance obligations. - For select cumulative adjustments recorded, we performed a retrospective review to determine that the adjustments were the result of changes in facts and circumstances and not estimates that were previously inaccurate. - We tested the recorded revenue using a combination of analytical procedures and detailed contract testing. - For select contracts with customers recognized over time, our detail testing performed included the following: - Read the contract to understand the contract terms and evaluated the appropriateness of the accounting treatment in accordance with generally accepted accounting principles. - Compared the transaction price to the consideration expected to be received based on current rights and obligations under the contract, including modifications that were agreed upon with the customer. - Tested management's identification of distinct performance obligations. - Tested the mathematical accuracy of management's calculation of the percent complete, the profit margin and the revenue recognized over time. - Evaluated a selection of cost estimates within the selected contract as follows: - Compared costs incurred to date or costs of similar performance obligations to evaluate the reasonableness of management's estimates. - Evaluated management's ability to achieve the cost estimates by performing corroborating inquiries with the Company's project managers and engineers, as appropriate; comparing the estimates to management's work plans, engineering specifications, purchase orders, and/or supplier contracts as appropriate; and when considered necessary, observation of the work site to evaluate project status.
+- We tested the effectiveness of controls over revenue recognized over time, including those over cost estimates at completion for performance obligations. - We tested recorded revenue using analytical procedures. - We analyzed cumulative adjustments recorded during the year and tested those with characteristics of audit interest to determine that the adjustments were the result of changes in facts and circumstances. - We analyzed contracts with customers recognized over time to identify whether there are contracts with characteristics of audit interest.
+For each contract determined to exhibit characteristics of audit interest, we performed detail testing, including the following: - Read the contract to understand the contract terms and the accounting treatment in accordance with generally accepted accounting principles. - Compared the transaction price to the consideration expected to be received based on current rights and obligations under the contract, including modifications that were agreed upon with the customer. - Tested the mathematical accuracy of management's calculation of the percent complete, the profit margin and the revenue recognized over time. - Evaluated a selection of cost estimates within the selected contract as follows: - Evaluated costs incurred to date and costs of similar performance obligations, as appropriate, to evaluate the reasonableness of management's estimates. - Evaluated management's ability to achieve the cost estimates by performing corroborating inquiries with the Company's project manager and comparing the estimates to management's work plans and/or supplier contracts, as appropriate.